October 3, 2022 8:43 AM

 HOST & PRODUCER

 Chase McGee is a Gwinnett County native and graduate of the University of Georgia.
-He has previously worked on All Things Considered and On Second Thought with Georgia Public Broadcasting and African Perspectives with WUGA.
-He currently works as a producer with GPB's Political Rewind team.
+He has previously worked on All Things Considered, On Second Thought, and Political Rewind with Georgia Public Broadcasting and African Perspectives with WUGA.
+He currently works as a producer on GPB's Georgia in Play and Battleground: Ballot Box.

 Monday on Political Rewind: Confirmation hearings begin for Judge Ketanji Brown Jackson as she closes in on the country's highest court.
 Meanwhile, Lt.
 Gov. Geoff Duncan launches his first TV ads zeroing in on Abrams and calling for a new Republican party.
 Plus, Koch Industries and Rivian make headlines.